 About our Program

-Crime Stoppers of Raleigh County was formed in September of 1993.
+Originally formed as Crime Stoppers of Raleigh County was formed in September of 1993.
 Frank R. Lavender, a retired WV State Trooper and the newly elected Sheriff of Raleigh County, had become aware of the Crime Stoppers programs during out-of-state travels.
 During his travels, he noted billboards, television promos and newspaper articles relating to the Crime Stoppers programs.
 Noting the apparent success of the program, he was eager to see such a program implemented to help in the fight against crime in Raleigh County.
 Even though Crime Stoppers works closely with law enforcement agencies, it is a nonprofit organization governed by a mostly civilian Board of Directors.
 Sheriff Lavender recruited Lenox Profitt to start a Crime Stoppers program for Raleigh County.
 Sheriff Lavender knew Lenox Profitt to be a conscientous citizen who had strong community ties, was ambitious, had an out-going personality and, as a retiree, had time to pursue and promote such a program.
 After a little research of his own into the program, Lenox shared in Lavender's enthusiasm.
 Lenox contacted Crime Stoppers International and Crime Stoppers programs in bordering states to get ideas about setting up such a program for Raleigh County.
 He proceeded to talk to Chiefs of other law enforcement agencies as well as local business men and women and people within the community, rounding up a small group of people for the first meeting.
 It was obvious at that meeting that the community, the media and the law enforcement were ready to work together in the fight against crime.
 Thus, Crime Stoppers of Raleigh County was formed with Lenox Profitt serving as the first President.

 And we can't recall the early days of Crime Stoppers without acknowledging the efforts of Jack Lytton (now deceased).
 Jack, who was also recruited by Sheriff Lavender, was relentless in his fundraising efforts to get monies needed to get Crime Stoppers off the ground.